KPKrol85/kp_code-portfolio/transport-and-logistic/html-css-js/project-02/README.md

+# 🇬🇧 English version below | 🇵🇱 Wersja polska na dole

+# 🇬🇧 English version

 # FleetOps — transport-02

-FleetOps is a **conceptual frontend-only SaaS dashboard** for transport and fleet operations management.
+FleetOps is a modern, app-like **frontend-only SaaS dashboard** for transport and fleet operations management, created as a professional portfolio project.
+The application focuses on clean UI architecture, predictable state management, and real-world SaaS navigation patterns — without backend integration.

+🔗 **Live demo:** *(add Netlify URL after deploy)*

-The project is part of a larger professional portfolio and focuses on **application architecture, UI state management, and SaaS-style navigation patterns**, rather than backend implementation.
+This project is part of a larger professional portfolio aimed at demonstrating production-ready frontend structure, performance awareness, and scalable application design using **Vanilla JavaScript**.

-The application combines a marketing landing page with an authenticated, app-like dashboard inspired by modern B2B tools such as Linear, Notion, or internal operations panels.

 ---